 As far as financial goals, next year (my second year of business) I have a “die goal” (bare minimum goal) of $150,000 but am pushing to clear $200,000 in revenue.
 This isn’t just a pipe dream, but is completely achievable based on the growth I have been seeing.
 Within five years, Pait Digital will be a multimillion-dollar agency servicing clients all over the country.

-Based on this idea, Payton says that “As far as client goals, I want to help my clients generate, on average, 250X organic website traffic and over $1,000,000 (combined) in revenue from my SEO efforts.”
+Payton says, “As far as client goals, I want to help my clients generate, on average, 250X organic website traffic and over $1,000,000 (combined) in revenue from my SEO efforts.”

 With this ambitious goal in mind, he knows he can command the revenues that will make his end goal of hitting the multimillion-dollar mark achievable.